-CPAG in Scotland is delighted to welcome the new £100 national minimum school clothing grant in Scotland.
-We have been campaigning with One Parent Families Scotland, the Poverty Truth Commission and others over many years for a minimum level of grant.
+CPAG in Scotland is delighted to welcome the new £100 national minimum school clothing grant in Scotland following a longstanding campaign with One Parent Families Scotland, the Poverty Truth Commission and others for a minimum level of grant.

 Currently school clothing grants vary – from £50 to £110 – depending on where families live.
 Now, all eligible families, regardless of their local authority area, will have access to the same minimum level of financial support for school clothing.